CodeHubOrg/docpad-css3-workshop/06_next_steps/README.md

 This.
 Just, this.
 Now we're talking Bob's language.
 Your challenge, should you choose to accept it, is to use the new CSS3 animation rules to build the most dynamic biscuit dealership website the world has ever seen.
+Bob wants his eyes to hurt.

 There are just 2 rules.
 Number 1 - no JavaScript.
 Number 2 - no Flash.
-I have prepared a repo with lots of examples of transitions, 2D transforms and 3D transforms.
+I have prepared a liberally commented repo with lots of examples of transitions, 2D transforms and 3D transforms.
 You can find it at https://github.com/CodeHubOrg/css-animations/.
+Download it, have a look, and feel free to borrow from it.
+Another useful tool is Eric Meyer's compass-animate.
+This will necessitate your installing the DocPad Compass plugin.

 #Alternatively
-If you are more interested in  DocPad than CSS3 animations a different path you might take is to implement a simple blog in DocPad.
-The
+If you are more interested in  DocPad than CSS3 animations, a different path you might take is to implement a simple blog in DocPad.
+Start by making a new layout for posts.
+You may also want to consult the DocPad [documentation](http://docpad.org).
+There is an excellent beginner's guide, which this workshop mirrors a little more closely than I intended(!), which goes in to more detail.

 #A Note on Browser Support